Ikirema/Restaurant-Recommender-System/README.md

 * This Notebook contains is using a combination of Collaborative Filtering and Content-based Filtering.

 ## Algorithm
-* The restaurant recommender system utilizes collaborative filtering, a popular algorithm for generating recommendations based on user behavior and preferences.
-It analyzes the ratings given by multiple users to identify similarities and recommend restaurants based on those similarities.
+* The restaurant recommender system utilizes content based filtering, a popular algorithm for generating recommendations based on user input and preferences.
+It analyzes the input given by the user to identify similarities and recommend restaurants based on those inputs.

 * The algorithm follows these steps:
 * Preprocess the data by cleaning, normalizing, and transforming it as required.